far-os/os/README.md

 **Note**: the `.bochsrc` relies on an environment variable passed by the `Makefile`, so if using `bochs`, ***ONLY*** use it through the `Makefile`.

 ***WARNING: Keypresses may be different.
 The `.bochsrc` and OS natively are both configured to use the en-UK keyboard layout.
 Reconfiguring the `.bochsrc` should also fix the fact that the OS is configured for en-UK keypresses.***

+## OS ABI
+Programs at offset `0x3fc0` on disk will be copied to `0x100000` in memory: and will be executed in a segment where code will appear with origin `0`.

+To syscall to the kernel, use `int 0x33`.
+The service code goes in `ah`, and the subroutine code goes in `al`.
+To see all services, see ABI.md.